lindenb/jvarkit/docs/VcfGnomad.md

     --noUpdateId
       do Not Update ID if it is missing in user's variant
       Default: false
+    --ome
+      is the genome vcf exome or genome ?
+If 'undefined', try to guess from filename
+      Default: undefined
+      Possible Values: [genome, exome, undefined]
     -o, --out
       Output file.
 Optional .
 Default: stdout
     --prefix